-Energy Safe can prosecute a MEC for non-compliance with an accepted or provisionally accepted ESMS, with maximum penalties of up to 1500 penalty units for a body corporate (increasing to 6000 penalty units from 16 May 2024).
+Energy Safe can prosecute a MEC for non-compliance with an accepted or provisionally accepted ESMS, with maximum penalties of up to 6000 penalty units for a body corporate.

 Under section 113 of the Electricity Safety Act, compliance with an accepted or provisionally accepted ESMS is a defence to a prosecution for a breach of the general duties.